 The newly developed friction law represents a significant step beyond phenomenological rate-and-state laws, in that it enriches understanding of the physics of friction of fault gouges.
-Thanks to the physical generality of the hydrodynamic procedure \cite{landau2013statistical,jiang2009granular} and the simplicity of Terracotta \cite{wiebicke2024simple}, the use of the new friction law should be applicable to model general heterogeneous geomaterials, beyond just clay-rich gouges as done in this paper.
-As show in \citeA{einav2023hydrodynamics,chen2023hydrodynamic}, the hydrodynamic procedure can accurately describe multi-physics coupled phenomena, which have important implications on fault dynamics \cite<see>[among others]{rice2006,veveakis2012modeling,rattez2018importanceI,stathas2023fault}.
+Thanks to the physical generality of the hydrodynamic procedure \citep{landau2013statistical,jiang2009granular} and the simplicity of Terracotta \citep{wiebicke2024simple}, the use of the new friction law should be applicable to model general heterogeneous geomaterials, beyond just clay-rich gouges as done in this paper.
+As show in \citep{einav2023hydrodynamics,chen2023hydrodynamic}, the hydrodynamic procedure can accurately describe multi-physics coupled phenomena, which have important implications on fault dynamics \citep[see][among others]{rice2006,veveakis2012modeling,rattez2018importanceI,barbot2022rate,stathas2023fault}.

 While in this paper the initial thickness of the fault gouge was taken as a parameter, the evolution equation of the meso-temperature in the complete Terracotta model showcases dependence on its second gradient that naturally introduces an evolving length scale to continuum mechanics.
-With that, it is anticipated that the Terracotta constitutive model could help addressing both the genesis of faults -- through the localisation of strain, kinetic fluctuations (meso-temperature), and thermal pressurisation \cite<among others, see>{stathas2023fault} -- and the subsequent evolution of rate- and state-dependent earthquake cycles.
+With that, it is anticipated that the Terracotta constitutive model could help addressing both the genesis of faults -- through the localisation of strain, kinetic fluctuations (meso-temperature), and thermal pressurisation \citep[among others, see][]{stathas2023fault} -- and the subsequent evolution of rate- and state-dependent earthquake cycles.